5th Parliament of Singapore

 The 5th Parliament of Singapore was a meeting of the Parliament of Singapore.
 It commenced its first and only session on 3 February 1981 and was dissolved on 4 December 1984.

-The members of the 5th Parliament were elected in the 1980 general election.
+The members of the Fifth Parliament were elected in the 1980 general election.
 Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
-The Speaker was Dr Yeoh Ghim Seng.
+Yeoh Ghim Seng served as speaker.

-Two seats were vacated during the term: on 14 October 1981, Anson's MP Devan Nair vacated his seat to assume his presidency, resulting in the first-ever presence of any opposition-elect with Workers' Party MP J. B. Jeyaretnam winning the ensuing by-election.
-Exactly two years later on 14 October 1983, Havelock's MP Hon Sui Sen died during the term, but a by-election was not called unlike Anson's case and thus allowing the seat to become vacant until the end of term.
+The Fifth Parliament was notable for the first presence of opposition since 1968 when J. B. Jeyaretnam, leader of the Workers' Party, won the 1981 by-election in Anson, which was previously held by PAP legislator Devan Nair, who resigned to assume the office of the President of Singapore.